 To me, our dharma is embedded in the seed before we’re born, and even if it takes us a lifetime for us to discover or uncover what we are here to do, all events in our life serve the purpose of leading us to this realisation and fulfilment of it ~ All experiences we have lived; the good, bad, the best and the worst form the sprouting of the seed.

 So, whether you know what’s the dormant essence of your seed or not, know that there are many seeds, some contained within the many thoughts we have, the soul messages, the realisations, the suffering, the joy, the uncertainty and certainty, the confusion and clarity, the chaos and the bliss.
-We have to be aware enough of these "suggestions" we get from life, the pains and aches that give us a sign that something has to change and follow the omens that life experience gives us, some seeds will grow to become magnificent like an oak tree, some bright as a sunflower, some sweet as berries and some will become weeds, and no matter what they become, what all seeds share in common is that they all become what they are meant to be which is in their essence and whatever they become, their mere existence and Beingness benefits (in some way or another) something/someone else, and when this happens, the seed has fulfilled its life purpose, its dharma.
+We have to be aware enough of these "suggestions" we get from life, the pains and aches that give us a sign that something has to change and follow the omens that life experience gives us, some seeds will grow to become magnificent like an oak tree, some bright as a sunflower, some sweet as berries and some will become weeds, and no matter what they become, what all seeds share in common is that they all become what they are meant to be.
+It is in their essence, and whatever they become, their mere existence and Beingness benefits (in some way or another) something/someone else, and when this happens, the seed has fulfilled its life purpose, its dharma.

 Not everything is what it seems